jimmyng94/PawBeat/website/README.md

 <section class="index-banner1">
 <section class="index-banner2">
 ```
-Each section can be sized and styled within the style.css stylesheet.

 Text is added into each section using the appropriate html tags, for example:
 ```
 <h1>